 2. Write It Down And Post It Everywhere.
 One of the best pieces of advice that I ever received was to write down your goals and keep them where you can see them.
 I have a little post-it note attached to the corner of my bathroom mirror with my goals listed on them.
 I see them first thing every morning when I get up and get ready to go to work.
 It is a great reminder!

 You can also post things on your refrigerator like a First Grader.
-Or, I also have motivational quotes from Gary Vaynerchuk posted directly in my line of view in my office at work.
+Or, I also have motivational quotes from Shopify and Gary Vaynerchuk posted directly in my line of view in my office at work.
 It’s awesome!